-The Family Engagement in Research Certificate of Completion Program is for researchers (graduate students, trainees, research coordinators, investigators, etc.) and families (parents and siblings) who have an interest in child neurodevelopmental research.
+The Family Engagement in Research Certificate of Completion Program is for researchers (graduate students, research coordinators, investigators, clinician-researchers etc.) and families (parents, siblings, grandparents) who have an interest in child neurodevelopmental research.
 This training program is unique in that it brings researchers and families together in a fully integrated online course.
 Learners will gain a better understanding of:

 - Family engagement in research (why it is important)

 - How to engage families throughout the research process

 - Barriers/facilitators to engagement